udofia2/alx-pre_course/0x01-git/README.md

-readme must not be empty
+readme must not be empty and updated